 The dataset containing 91.6% of all incidents did not include any junctions, indicating that nodal CRRD occurs predominantly at stations, at least on the section of the national network under consideration.
 Freight terminals were excluded from the initial analysis and methodology development, for several reasons: they are less relevant than stations and junctions to network performance analysis, the details of train movements within them are not readily available, and train services tend to be less frequent than at stations and junctions.
 The initial development focus was therefore on the second entry in the table, 2-track through stations.
 The main study area for the DITTO project, between Alexandra Palace and Doncaster on the London – Edinburgh East Coast Main Line (ECML), including the Hertford Loop, does not include any stations in this category for which 2012 CRRD incidents occurred.
-Knaresborough station was therefore chosen in the 2-track through station category (albeit with a crossover) for the initial development of the methodology and tools.
-The rationale for its choice included the facts that it is had quite a large number of recorded 2012 CRRD incidents (174), and a mixture of originating, terminating and through passenger train services, including Empty Coaching Stock (ECS) movements that start or end at the station.
+Knaresborough station was therefore chosen in the 2-track through station category (with a crossover) for the initial development of the methodology and tools.
+The advantages of the location include quite a large number of recorded 2012 CRRD incidents (174), and a mixture of originating, terminating and through passenger train services, including Empty Coaching Stock (ECS) movements that start or end at the station.
 Figures 1 to 3, obtained from Network Rail’s online National Electronic Sectional Appendix (NESA; Network Rail, 2017), show the Knaresborough modelled area.
 The area extends from Harrogate in the west (shown at the bottom of Figure 1) to Hammerton in the east (shown at the bottom of Figure 3).